jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

   This is my blog that means nothing really.
-It was started as as a development project so I can gain a greater understanding of Ruby programming.
-At my day job, I  am among many IT Administrative roles,  the Director of web development.
+It was started as a development project so I can gain a greater understanding of Ruby programming.
+At my day job, I  am, among many IT Administrative roles,  the Director of web development.
   I was hired in December 2013 and   inherited a thriving and robust Ruby on Rails application in the form of an employee and student web portal at a University.
 Using Jekyll for this blog gives me another low stakes environment to crash around on some cool code and learn.

   2014 was one of the most incredible year's of my life.
 Having worked at DxR Development Group for 13 years and 9 Months in the role of Manager of Technical Support- I finally grew tired of the atmosphere and decided to explore other IT opportunities.
-I began applied at Southern Illinois University at Carbondale for various technical positions.
+I began applied at the local University for various technical positions.
 I felt like it would take years to get on, but my sister  encouraged me to continue to pursue something better.
 I ended up testing for a few positions and 1 month went by.
 Then, a really  great opportunity opened up that would turn out to be the job that I hope to keep until I retire.
-I am now part of the University Housing IT Department at Southern Illinois University-Carbondale.
-Actually I am the IT Director for University Housing at SIU-C, with a functional title of Assistant Director-IT.
+I am now part of the University Housing IT Department at a state University.
+Actually I am the IT Director, with a functional title of Assistant Director-IT.
   The Housing IT office provides dedicated support for University Housing administrative offices, student computer labs, website design/development, and residence hall cable television.
 The services provided can be broken down into